 Committees meet outside of club meetings.
 Some meet just once, while others meet periodically throughout the year.
 They are an excellent way to get to know members and to be involved in club activities.
-Involvement is required in at least one committee of the Microbrew Festival and you are encouraged to participate in more.
+Involvement is encouraged in at least one committee.